Lyle-Tafoya/OpenCGE/README.md

 ## Description

 OpenCGE is a 3D game engine using component-based design with event-based messaging.
-It is programmed in C++11.
-The primary goals of this project are as follows:
+It is programmed in C++17.

-* Game development solution which places a priority on SteamOS/Linux support
-* Modular design
-* Vulkan API support
-* Virtual reality support
-* Easy Steam integration

 ## Current State